nachogtan/Home-Lab-Project-Building-a-Multi-Hommed-Router-and-Firewall-with-Debian/README.md

 ### **Project Summary**

-This project focuses on building a secure virtual network environment to gain hands-on experience with cybersecurity, network administration, and log analysis.
+This project focuses on building a secure virtual network environment to establish a secure, segmented network and a centralized log collection system to analyze and respond to simulated security events, network administration, and log analysis.
 The primary objective was to configure a Debian server to act as a central **router** and **firewall** for two isolated networks: one for a **Windows Server** and another for a **Kali Linux** machine.

 ---